tryan225/consul/website/source/docs/platform/k8s/helm.html.md

           type: RollingUpdate
         ```

-  * <a name="v-client-snapshotagent" href="#v-client-snapshotagent">`snapshotAgent`</a> [Enterprise Only] - Values for setting up and running [snapshot agents](https://www.consul.io/docs/commands/snapshot/agent.html) within the Consul clusters.
+  * <a name="v-client-snapshotagent" href="#v-client-snapshotagent">`snapshotAgent`</a> <span class="label-enterprise">Enterprise</span> - Values for setting up and running [snapshot agents](https://www.consul.io/docs/commands/snapshot/agent.html) within the Consul clusters.
 They are required to be co-located with Consul clients, so will inherit the clients' nodeSelector, tolerations and affinity.

       * <a name="v-client-snapshotagent-enabled" href="#v-client-snapshotagent-enabled">`enabled`</a> (`boolean: false`) - If true, the chart will install resources necessary to run the snapshot agent.